How to Make an Online Teacher Profile That Will Catch Students’ AttentionBy Krzl Light Nuñes

 What is an online teacher profile?

-When you make the leap to get started freelance English teaching online, one of the crucial first steps to succeed is finding students and building your client base.
+When you make the leap to teaching English online, one of the crucial first steps to succeed is finding students and building your client base.

 Aside from posting ads or relying on word-of-mouth recommendations from existing students, you can also use the power of an online teacher profile as a marketing tactic.
 Your teacher profile provides potential students with a snapshot of who you are and what you have to offer.
 It can include elements such as your photo, bio, certifications, fees per hour, and student ratings.
 Think of your online teacher profile as a living document that can turn you from a faceless ESL teacher to one that students will want to take classes with.